essoduke/jQuery-tinyMap/README.md

 This plugin will helping you to create the simple or complex Google Maps on the page.

-Supported layers: Marker, Polyline, Polygon, Circle, Direction and KML.

-For complete parameters, methods and Demo:
+For complete parameters, methods and examples:
 http://app.essoduke.org/tinyMap/ (Traditional Chinese)

 Download builder: